🚨 $100K in Sight: Follow Bitcoin’s Final Push Live! TRACK NOW

 So - as we've established, Bitcoin halving is a process that takes place approximately every 4 years.
 During the halving, two big things happen - the rewards that miners receive for successfully mining a BTC block get halved, and the supply rate of new BTC entering the market is reduced by half as well.

-The Bitcoin halving history logs three halving events that have already happened - in 2012, 2016, and 2020.
-After each halving, the price of Bitcoin has grown exponentially.
+The Bitcoin halving history logs four halving events that have already happened - in 2012, 2016, 2020, and 2024.
+After most halvings, the price of Bitcoin has grown exponentially.

 Why does the halving happen every 4 years?
 That's because each halving is set to take place every 210,000 Bitcoin blocks.
 A block takes around 10 minutes to mine (this depends on how many miners are there on the network, but the amount of time is readjusted automatically), which equates to a bit under 4 years to mine 210,000 blocks.